 - 1 oz tequila per serving

 - Meanwhile, heat the rest of the water in the large pot.
 Add the cinnamon sticks, cloves, piloncillo or sugar, tamarind pods, and the tejocotes if you're using fresh.
 Let simmer for 15 minutes.
-You can use this time to chop the fruit.3 cinnamon sticks, 5 cloves, 1 cup tamarind pods, 1 piloncillo cone, 1 lb tejocote
+You can use this time to chop the fruit.3 cinnamon sticks, 5 cloves, 1 cup tamarind pods, 1 piloncillo cone, 1 pound tejocote

 - Strain the hibiscus or cranberry water and add it to the large pot.
 This way you don't get annoying hibiscus bits floating around in your cup later.